-Regulation of Public Takeovers bidder in your jurisdiction to get right when contemplating a public takeover? to (a) verify in advance who the major shareholders are and whether they are even considering a possible sale of their shares, so that the bidder is in a position to determine the nature of the offer and thus the conditions to which the offer is subject under the Takeover Act (b) familiarize itself with the takeover process in advance and structure it in such a way that it can review it on an ongoing basis.
-2 Secrecy and announcement obligations - At each stage of the process, a bidder should be aware of its notice obligations.
-The bidder should take all measures to ensure that the information exchanged is not classified as inside information, otherwise the bidder runs the risk that his offer will be prohibited 3 Setting goals and boundaries - Pursue a clear investment strategy and set limits and boundaries for the transaction, as the public takeover process in Germany can quickly become hectic and complex, and thus the true intention of the takeover and the acceptable limits for the takeover can quickly be lost sight of.
-Are there any proposals for reform of the applicable takeover rules?
+Structuring and preparing the transaction - Because the process of a public takeover in Germany is considerably formalized, it is advisable bidder in your jurisdiction to get right when contemplating a public takeover? to (a) verify in advance who the major shareholders are and whether they are even considering a possible sale of their shares, so that the bidder is in a position to determine the nature of the offer and thus the conditions to which the offer is subject under the Takeover Act (b) familiarize itself with the takeover process in advance and structure it in such a way that it can review it on an ongoing basis.

+- 2 Secrecy and announcement obligations At each stage of the process, a bidder should be aware of its notice obligations.
+The bidder should take all measures to ensure that the information exchanged is not classified as inside information, otherwise the bidder runs the risk that his offer will be prohibited - 3 Setting goals and boundaries Pursue a clear investment strategy and set limits and boundaries for the transaction, as the public takeover process in Germany can quickly become hectic and complex, and thus the true intention of the takeover and the acceptable limits for the takeover can quickly be lost sight of.

 Not currently.